 PRESIDENT & BOARD CHAIR

 Susan graduated from the Southeastern College of The Assemblies of God with a degree in Elementary Education and a specialty in Early Childhood.
 She later attended the University of Virginia graduate school to receive her Virginia Teaching Certificate.
-She taught 3rd, 4th, and 5th grade for 18 years.
+She taught 3rd, 4th, and 5th grades for 18 years.
 She also worked as Administrative Assistant for Greene County Cooperative Extension for 6 years until Heather's death.

-She has a large extended family.
+She is happily married and has a large extended family.

 ALFRED A. WILSON

 Alfred A. Wilson is Executive Director and Co-Founder for the Heather Heyer Foundation.
 Alfred helped launch the foundation to honor his employee, co-worker, and friend, Heather, murdered August 12, 2017, while standing up for social justice.
 Alfred is a graduate of James Madison University with degrees in Political Science and Personnel Administration.
 He is a member of Omega Psi Phi Fraternity, Inc.

 His passion to help others drives Alfred to encourage people to fight for social justice and positive change.
 He truly believes education is key to improving society and works to help individuals achieve their goals.
 Alfred volunteers mentoring at-risk youth in the Charlottesville Area.
 He also serves as high school football referee, .

 Alfred is happily married to one of the world’s most beautiful, creative and inspiring women and is the proud father of two gorgeous daughters.
 One is also a graduate of James Madison University and NFL Cheerleader ,while the other is currently at James Madison University studying Nursing.
 Alfred also has a handsome and amazingly smart son attending Virginia Tech currently studying Industrial Engineering.

 He and his family reside in the Charlottesville, Virginia area.